maya-ami/mlops-notes/README.md

 # mlops-notes
-My notes and homeworks for the MLOps Zoomcamp class
+My notes and homeworks for [the MLOps class](https://github.com/DataTalksClub/mlops-zoomcamp).